Northwest Christian High School (Lacey, Washington): Athletics

 The school has a cross country running program that has won several state championships, including five consecutive titles in the 2B/1B boy's category.
 The Wolverines fielded a six-man football team in 2021 as part of a pilot program organized by the Washington Interscholastic Activities Association.
 They then went on to go undefeated in both the 2023 and 2024 6-man football seasons.

 Wesley Wolverine

 After Community Christian Academy and Northwest Christian High School merged in 2000 Wesley Wolverine (Or "Westley" Wolverine) replaced the "Gator" as the school mascot.
 This was because, when they merged, they replaced the Navigators moniker with the name "Northwest Wolverines".
-The titular Wolverine's name was decided in a vote across the school, and "Westley" was the winner of this poll (Note the worldplay, as the "West" part of his name references the "Northwest" part of the school name.
+The titular Wolverine's name was decided in a vote across the school, and "Westley" was the winner of this poll.
 However, Wesley has been used on the official social media website for the school and he has colloquially been referred to as Wesley, so the "Westley" pun seems to have been left in the past.
 Wesley's appearance varies across different school materials, but there are two main incarnations of him.
 One of them, pictured on the sports section of the official website and sports jerseys for the high school depicts him as a vicious, pointed animal.